Setup

 (begin

-(asserts! (is-eq contract-owner tx-sender) err-unauthorised)
+(asserts! (is-eq contract-caller contract-owner) err-unauthorised)

 (ok (map-set whitelisted-asset-contracts asset-contract whitelisted))